With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreVikingland Community Support is one of mental health facilities in Douglas County, Minnesota, located at 1106 Broadway Street, 56308 zip code.
 Vikingland Community Support provides outpatient treatment.
-Vikingland Community Support provides behavior modification and group therapy to young adults, seniors 65 or older and adults.
+Vikingland Community Support provides group therapy and behavior modification to seniors 65 or older, young adults and adults.
 Vikingland Community Support also supports people with serious mental illness.
-Additional services provided at Vikingland Community Support include illness management and recovery, court-ordered outpatient treatment and supported employment.
+Additional services provided at Vikingland Community Support include housing services, illness management and recovery and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.